AnshuBantra/Articles/Medium/005_SQL Windows Functions.md

 #### Windows Functions to Fetch Previous & Next Records:

-* in this example we write a simple query to fetch daily sales along with the sales for previous day and next day for analytic comparison.
-See how Windows Function does not collapse the query result to each department and Avg_Rate is being reproduced for eaxch row in the department.
+* In this example we write a simple query to fetch daily sales along with the sales for previous day and next day for analytic comparison.
+See how Windows Function fetches a `NULL` value for previous day before the first day and next day after the last day in the dataset.

 ```sql
 SELECT      OrderDate